abea3costa/Portfolio/README.md

 - Data type conversion (String to Date)
 ![ss6]( https://github.com/abea3costa/Portfolio/blob/main/MySQL%20SS/Standerdising%20data%20Date%20format%20After.png)

 4. Handled missing values and/or NULL values – used an INNER JOIN to fill in missing and NULL values for industry, utilising data from other rows belonging to the same company and location.
-There was a significant number of rows which had no data for total_laid_off and percentage_laid_off.
-I proceeded to delete these as they would make the analysis less accurate and more difficult.
 ![ss7]( https://github.com/abea3costa/Portfolio/blob/main/MySQL%20SS/Standerdising%20Join%20to%20populate%20industry.%20png.png)

-5. Deleted irrelevant columns
+5. There was a significant number of rows which had no data for total_laid_off and percentage_laid_off.
+I proceeded to delete these as they would make the analysis less accurate and more difficult.
+I also deleted irrelevant columns.
 ![ss8]( https://github.com/abea3costa/Portfolio/blob/main/MySQL%20SS/Null%20values%20After.png)